 Please note all rights reserved.
 The video/slides cannot be uploaded to any other site without written permission from the VdTMoCAF (UK).

 A freely downloadable PDF of the most accessible VdTMoCA resources for students, educators and clinicians is available here PDF of most accessible resources

 Using the VdT Model of Creative Ability in forensic settings - first open dayThis open day is for Occupational Therapists interested in the VdT Model of Creative Ability.
 We will explain how the model can be used effectively in a forensic setting, supporting highly challenging patients on their recovery journey.
-THIS DAY IS NOW FULLY BOOKED BUT PLEASE VISIT THE ST.ANDREWS WEBSITE - GO TO - Research, Education and Training - Conferences and Exhibitions - The open day states 'Fully booked' however there is an e-mail link to reserve a place on the next open day on 7th July 2016
+TO BOOK A PLACE ON THE 7TH JULY GO TO - THE ST.ANDREWS HEALTHCARE WEBSITE - THEN - Research, Education and Training - Conferences and Exhibitions - events.

 OTs' perspectives of the VdT MoCA